knative/docs/blog/releases/announcing-knative-v0-25-release.md

 - Make `--cmd` flag as an array instead of string ([#1380](https://github.com/knative/client/pull/1380))
 - Add an `client.knative.dev/updateTimestamp` annotation to trigger a new revision when required ([#1364](https://github.com/knative/client/pull/1364))

-- The new plugin `kn-quickstart` is now part of the home-brew plugins suite.
-Install the plugin using `brew install knative-sandbox/kn-plugins/quickstart` then use it with `kn quickstart kind` this will create a kind cluster with knative installed.
-Make sure to update `kn` to `v0.25` for example using `brew upgrade kn`

 #### 🐞 Bug Fixes